-In addition to effects on student subgroups defined by demographic characteristics, we also examined effects on students performing at different levels (i.e., 10th, 25th, 50th, 75th, and 90th percentiles) on the NAEP.
-We found similar patterns of results across students at different levels of performance-most of the effect estimates were negative with a few reaching statistical significance for students at both the lower and upper ends of the NAEP score distribution (see detailed results in online Supplemental Exhibit 3).
+(i.e., 10th, 25th, 50th, 75th, and 90th percentiles) on the NAEP.
+We found similar patterns of results across students at different levels of performance-most of the effect estimates were negative with a few reaching statistical significance for students at both the lower and upper ends of the NAEP score distribution (see detailed results in the Supplemental Exhibit 3 in the oline version of the journal).

-Results from Robustness Checks
+Results From Robustness Checks

 To supplement our main CITS analyses, we conducted an extensive set of robustness checks.
 First, we estimated the "treatment effect" on each time-varying covariate using a model that is similar to our main CITS model but has the covariate as the outcome.
-Results show that the adoption of more rigorous standards had no statistically significant effect (p > .05) in any of the post-adoption years examined based on any of the six analytic samples for four of the six timevarying covariates analyzed: per-pupil expenditure, percentage of students eligible for FPRL, percentage of non-White students, and pupil-to-teacher ratio.
+Results show that the adoption of more rigorous standards had no statistically significant effect (p > .05) in any of the postadoption years examined based on any of the six analytic samples for four of the six time-varying covariates analyzed: per-pupil expenditure, percentage of students eligible for FPRL, percentage of non-White students, and pupil-to-teacher ratio.
 For NAEP exclusion rate, only one estimate was statistically significant out of the 24 estimates in total associated with each covariate (one estimate for each the four post-CCR years and six analytic samples).
 Given the large number of analyses conducted, it is possible that this significant estimate may be due to chance.
 For state unemployment rate, almost one third (7 out of 24) of the estimates were statistically significant.
 Our sensitivity analyses, however, show that our CITS results are not sensitive to the inclusion of these covariates-estimates based on CITS models with and without the covariates are very similar with differences less than 0.01 SDs in most cases and less than 0.02 SDs in all cases.